-SPY vs SPY released for Apple’s iOS in 2012
+SPY vs SPY for Android, iOS & Windows 8.1

-Based on the original, multi-million unit selling, break out hit on the Commodore 64; Apple // series; and Atari 400/800 computers by First Star Software, Inc. the iPhone, iPod Touch and iPad versions feature online and local multiplayer matches while the Android and Windows versions only supports local multiplayer matches.
-All versions include 16 new embassies (plus the original 8), and a pixel perfect retro mode as well as a modern mode and original theme music plus four selectable remixes both with the famous black and white spies from MAD Magazine.
+Based on First Star Software’s original, multi-million unit selling, break out hit on the Commodore 64; Apple II series; and Atari 400/800 computers, the iPhone, iPod Touch and iPad versions of Spy vs Spy feature online and local multiplayer matches while the Android and Windows versions only supports local multiplayer matches.
+All versions include 16 new embassies (plus the original 8), virtual joystick or swipe controls, pixel perfect retro mode as well as a modern mode and original theme music plus four selectable remixes both with the famous black and white spies from MAD Magazine.

 Named “New and Noteworthy” by Apple, Spy vs Spy zoomed to the top of the charts becoming the #1 Top Paid iPhone/iPod touch App and the #2 Top Paid iPad App in the United States.
 Spy vs Spy was also the #1 Top Paid iPhone/iPod touch App in Australia, Canada, Mexico, New Zealand, and Poland; and, the #1 Top Paid iPad App in Australia, Canada, Finland, New Zealand, and Sweden.

 Your mission was to escape the embassy, top secret briefcase in hand remembering that all else was but a mere distraction!
 You needed to locate and finally collect the missing passport, traveling money, key and secret plans before making your way to the airport door to board your plane - all before time ran out -all while placing booby-traps for your opponent, avoiding or defusing those set by him and engaging in club-to-club combat.